 Taste Connecticut-Made Wines

 Yes, it is possible to sip love from a glass.
 Arrigoni Winery in Portland is a relative newcomer on the Connecticut wine scene, and their Chocolate Love wine will win your hearts.
 This drinkable, not-too-sweet red has a subtle, chocolatey finish.
 Visit the year-round tasting room to try all of Arrigoni's reds, whites and specialty wines.
 They even make your new favorite breakfast wine—Sugar House—with real maple syrup.
 There are many more wineries on the CT Wine Trail just a short drive from Hartford.
 If you really want to kick up the romance, hire a limo and visit several.

 See a Show at Infinity Hall

 Downtown Hartford's premier concert venue offers a busy weekly calendar of shows, from national touring acts to cover bands.
 Infinity Hall is more than a great venue for live music, though.
-It's date night made easy, with an on-site bistro and bars and the Hartford Marriott Downtown right across the street if you want to stay over after the show.
+It's date night made easy, with an on-site bistro and bars and the Hartford Marriott Downtown right across the street if you want to stay over after the show: Concert-goers can take advantage of exclusive, discounted hotel rates.
 For the most romantic experience, reserve mezzanine seats, where cabaret-style food and beverage service is available during the performance.Continue to 5 of 10 below.

 05 of 10